This patio-sized picnic table is perfect for small outdoor spaces. Made from construction lumber, it’s also affordable.

-If this is your first project and you need a bit more hand-holding, then I suggest going over to Ana White’s website.
+If this is your first project and you need a bit more help, then I suggest going over to Ana White’s website.
 She’s really good at her detailed construction plans.
 Whereas this is my first time writing up a project like this.

 We used this plan for the bench.
 We made the first bench 8 ft long as it’s nice to have the extra length on the side that sits against the house.
-The second bench was shortened to 56″ long to match the length of the table.
+The second bench was shortened to 56-inches long to match the length of the table.